BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 DB_NOOP(1);
 ```

 Notice that this query will evaluate to true if anyone _has_ gold even though we want to know the opposite.
 This is because checking if the characters _don't_ have gold would make the query evaluate to true even if just one character doesn't have any and the rest do.
-Instead, because it's challenging to directly check for what we want, we can just write a query that checks for the failure state and then invert its query condition:
+Instead, because it's challenging to directly check for what we want, we've just written a query that checks for the failure state and then can invert its query condition:

 ```
 IF